saleor/saleor-docs/docs/api-reference.md

 title: API Reference
 ---

-This document describes all queries, mutations and types available in Saleor GraphQL API.
+This document describes all queries, mutations, and types available in the Saleor GraphQL API.

 <!-- START graphql-markdown -->